 I was introduced to art by watching my grandmother create as a kindergarten teacher, artist, and seamstress.
 I loved helping her and the feeling of being included as she created.
 She made art a special place for me.
 This is a picture of artwork from my 3rd grade art class.
 When I was in elementary school we took a class field trip to the Indianapolis Museum of Art.
 I felt connected and alive that day.
-I remember starring out the bus window and thinking I want to be an artist when I grew up.
+I remember starring out the bus window and thinking I want to be an artist when I grow up.

 My mother was in a professional symphony orchestra.
 As a child I spent countless hours in concert halls listening to rehearsals and performances.
 Art was how I entertained myself.
-Pictured here is the back of a program.
-I would listen to the music and allow myself to freely interpret the music through my art.

 I struggled in school.
 I was misunderstood, alone, and out of place.
 In 6th grade I was accepted into a “gifted and talented” school for fine arts.
 This school was a lifeline for me.
 I was in a new environment where being an artist was embraced.
 Art continued to be my way of expressing myself and connecting with the world.
 Sketching, painting, pottery, photography, glass blowing, and more.
 I want to get my hands dirty and create.